CartoDB/mobile-sdk/doc/geocoding.md

 ### Offline Geocoding

-CARTO Mobile SDK also supports offline geocoding and reverse geocoding, but to be able to geocode offline, you first need to download packages – can't geocode without data!
+CARTO Mobile SDK also supports offline geocoding and reverse geocoding, In order to geocode offline, you must first download the required country packages.
+You will not be able to geocode without data!

 The list of country packages for geocoding is the same as other offline maps.
 See [Offline Map Packages](https://github.com/CartoDB/mobile-sdk/wiki/List-of-Offline-map-packages) for the full list of offline packages.
 The download size of an offline geocoding package is somewhat smaller (10-40%) than the size of the corresponding offline map package.